 Even when the market falls during economic turbulence, you have more power than you realize.
 Take these five steps to keep your financial plan on track in uncertain economic times.

 1. STAY IN THE MARKET

 Investing in the stock market always comes with a measure of risk.
-In exchange, you’re typically rewarded with higher returns than those you’d get from savings accounts, CDs and the like.
+In exchange, over time you’re typically rewarded with higher returns than those you’d get from savings accounts, CDs and the like.
 But sometimes the market dips, and your portfolio takes a hit.

 So should you get out when the market drops?
-Probably not in most cases, says Jennifer M. Jedrzejewski, J.D., CLU®, CFP®, a member of the Advice Practice Team at Northwestern Mutual.
+Probably not in most cases, says Jennifer M. Raess, J.D., CLU®, CFP®, a member of the Advice Practice Team at Northwestern Mutual.
 “People are living longer than they ever have before, so you need your money to last a long time,” she says.
 Keeping your assets invested can help you beat inflation and enjoy the unique financial growth that can come from investing.

 A solid financial plan will account for the ups and downs of the market.
 When you’re younger, that may mean simply riding out a downturn and waiting for your portfolio to recover.
 That’s OK, since you won’t need to withdraw from your investments any time soon.
 If you’re older and need to regularly withdraw money from your savings, you’ll want a mix of investments and assets that aren’t tied to the market (more on that in a bit).